Composing Custom Pipelines¶

 As a pipeline step¶

-Place it directly in a pipeline (it provides reflection):
+Place it directly in a pipeline (it provides reflections):

 skillbook = Skillbook()